dsonnet/vagrant-magento2.3.0-alpha-CE/Readme.md

 # Magento2.3.0-alpha Vagrant

-A simple Vagrant Magento installation on Debian Stretch to take a look on magento 2.3 This setup is based on [article](https://store.fooman.co.nz/blog/upgrading-to-the-pre-release-of-magento-2-3-0.html) which explains process to get magento 2.3.0 pre-release.
+A simple Vagrant Magento installation on Debian Stretch to take a look on Magento 2.3 alpha<br>
+This setup is based on [article](https://store.fooman.co.nz/blog/upgrading-to-the-pre-release-of-magento-2-3-0.html) which details process to get magento 2.3.0 pre-release.

 ## Requirements